 Benefits of Single Sign-On

 Having all your staff’s applications located in one portal will increase productivity throughout your company.
-Your staff just needs to login at one location to access all the applications need for their work day.
-Even though logging into applications may not seem like a long tedious process, over time, your staff may login many times and the time spent filling in credentials adds up.
+Your staff just needs to login at one location to access all the applications need for their workday.
+Even though logging into applications may not seem like a long tedious process, over time, your staff may log in many times and the time spent filling in credentials adds up.
 Your company could increase efficiency by just having the amount of time it takes to login decreased.
 According to LastPass in 2017, the average business employee has approximately 191 passwords.
-As you can imagine, having a SSO can greatly decrease the amount of stress and hassle it takes from remembering all 191 passwords.
+As you can imagine, having an SSO can greatly decrease the amount of stress and hassle it takes from remembering all 191 passwords.